-The Southeast Asia (SEA) chapter includes countries within the southeast Asia region, especially members of ASEAN countries.
-State members include Malaysia, Philippines, Thailand, Singapore, Indonesia, Brunei, Cambodia, Laos, Vietnam, Myanmar, and Timor-Leste.
-The chapter’s goal is to provide a forum for cooperation between the member states in education, research, and training.
-It aims to represent the member states globally in prehospital and emergency medicine, public health, and disaster health care and preparedness.
+The Southeast Asia (SEA) chapter includes countries within the southeast Asia region, especially members of ASEAN countries including Malaysia, Philippines, Thailand, Singapore, Indonesia, Brunei, Cambodia, Laos, Vietnam, and Timor-Leste.
+The chapter’s goal is to provide a forum for cooperation within the region in education, research, and training.
+It aims to represent the region globally in prehospital and emergency medicine, public health, and disaster health care and preparedness.

 Thammapad Piyasuwanku, MD

 Songklanagarind Hospital, Faculty of Medicine, Prince of Songkla University

 Trauma Surgery, Disaster Medicine

 Vice Dean for Songkhlagarind Vejchavivat Hospital Affairs,

 Vision: To be the lead reference group in advancing the agenda for emergency medicine, public health, and disaster health care and preparedness among Southeast Asian nations, serving as their voice and representative in the global community for research, development, education, training, and knowledge sharing.